The information on this page was provided by the law school.

 - Letters of recommendation: two required

-- Transcripts required: LSAC LLM Credential Assembly Service required
+- Transcripts required: LSAC LLM Credential Assembly Service and related services required

-For more information about the LLM Program for Foreign Lawyers, please visit the LLM Program website, or contact:
+For more information about the LLM programs, please visit the LLM program website, or contact:

 229 19th Avenue South

 Student Services and Organizations

 Dean of Students Erin Keyes and her staff are available to assist students, including LLM students, with settling into the Law School as well as with any personal or academic issues that may arise; the Student Affairs staff also provides support for student events and activities sponsored by student organizations.

 The University of Minnesota Law School’s Career Center is committed to supporting and educating University of Minnesota Law School students and alumni throughout all stages of their professional development.
 The Career Center helps students and alumni develop the professional experience and connections that will give them access to employers throughout Minnesota and the nation.

 As an institution with an exceptional national reputation, the Law School is focused on helping students and graduates find positions with all types of legal employers throughout the country.
 Our well-trained graduates work in all 50 states, the United Kingdom, the Netherlands, Guam, Puerto Rico, and many other locations throughout the world.
 They work for premier law firms, boutique practices, federal agencies and departments, state and local governments, public interest organizations, and major companies.